arduino/docs-content/content/arduino-cloud/01.getting-started/09.arduino-cloud-for-business/contend.md

 The Arduino Cloud for Business is compatible with multiple Arduino boards or devices based on the ESP32 / ESP8266 microcontrollers.
 The Arduino Cloud currently supports devices connected via Wi-Fi®, Ethernet, LoRaWAN® (via The Things Network), and cellular connectivity.

-In order to check the full list of compatible Hardware, have a look at [this tutorial](https://docs.arduino.cc/arduino-cloud/getting-started/iot-cloud-getting-started).
+To check the full list of compatible Hardware, have a look at [this tutorial](https://docs.arduino.cc/arduino-cloud/getting-started/iot-cloud-getting-started).

 ### Device Provisioning